 Caffeine Consumed from All Sources

-According to the Associated Press, the Richland County Coroner Gary Watts said the teen consumed a large Mountain Dew, a McDonald’s latte, and an energy drink two hours before he began experiencing arrhythmia.
+According to the Associated Press, the Richland County Coroner Gary Watts said the teen consumed a large Mountain Dew, a McDonald’s latte, and an energy drink two hours before he began experiencing an arrhythmia.

 According to the Caffeine Informer database, a 12 oz can of Mountain Dew has only 54 mg caffeine, so a large 20-ounce bottle would have 90 milligrams of caffeine.
 A McDonalds Latte has 142 milligrams of caffeine.

 It’s not indicated which energy drink the teen consumed, but if we look at the caffeine contents of the top three bestselling brands, the caffeine content may have been 80 milligrams with a Red Bull or 240 milligrams from a Rockstar.

 If you’re under 18 years old, you should have no more than 100 milligrams of caffeine per day, according to the American Academy of Pediatrics.

-Regardless of which energy drink he consumed, the teen was already over the 100 milligram mark when he drank the McDonalds latte.
-The (undisclosed) energy drink he consumed afterwards is not irrelevant, but it’s not the full story.
+Regardless of which energy drink he consumed, the teen was already over the 100-milligram mark when he drank the McDonalds latte.
+The (undisclosed) energy drink he consumed afterward is not irrelevant, but it’s not the full story.

 Where The News Outlets are Getting it Right